timmaki/GAM/GAM3DirectoryCommands.md

 removes an alias.

 ### Example
-This example will remove the alias
+This example will remove the alias *salesteam*
 ```
-gam delete alias sales
+gam delete alias salesteam
 ```
 ---